JohnDCode/JohnDCode.github.io/_posts/2025-07-18-Backtesting-Engine.md

 #### Strategy 1: Pairs Trading

-Oftentimes there exists pairs of assets that are historically coorelated.
+Oftentimes there exists pairs of assets that are historically correlated.
 Pairs trading involves measuring when two correlated assets move away from one another, and betting that the assets will eventually collapse back towards one another.
-To measure ths difference in correlated assets, Bollinger Bands are used to detect if one of the assets is overbought or oversold relative to recent history.
+To measure this difference in correlated assets, Bollinger Bands are used to detect if one of the assets is overbought or oversold relative to recent history.
 If one asset drifts away from a mean value, the trader bets on the two assets converging together once again.
 Here, I have implemented this strategy using ```SPY``` and ```QQQ```.
 This backtest was performed over the course of only 1 year (2024-07-15 - 2025-07-15) with a bar data size of 60 minutes.

 ```python
 class MyStrategy(backtest_python.Strategy):